superjond/PublicFreeSuffix/agreements/acceptable-use-policy.md

-# Acceptable Use Policy (AUP) for SOKG Registry Services
+# Acceptable Use Policy (AUP) for PUBLIC Free Suffix Services

 ## Revision Notice
 **Effective Date: June 4, 2025**

-This Acceptable Use Policy (AUP) has been revised to include additional services now offered by SOKG Registry, including Page Zones, VPS Servers, Web Hosting Services, Top-Level Domain Registration Services, Software Subscription and Licensing Services, and Forum and Chat Services.
-All users of any SOKG Registry services are bound by this updated AUP.
+This Acceptable Use Policy (AUP) has been revised to include additional services now offered by PUBLIC Free Suffix, including Page Zones, VPS Servers, Web Hosting Services, Top-Level Domain Registration Services, Software Subscription and Licensing Services, and Forum and Chat Services.
+All users of any PUBLIC Free Suffix services are bound by this updated AUP.

-This Acceptable Use Policy (AUP) outlines the acceptable and prohibited uses of services provided by SOKG Registry ("we," "our," or "us").
-This AUP supplements and is incorporated into the SOKG Registry User Agreement and any service-specific agreements.
+This Acceptable Use Policy (AUP) outlines the acceptable and prohibited uses of services provided by PUBLIC Free Suffix ("we," "our," or "us").
+This AUP supplements and is incorporated into the PUBLIC Free Suffix User Agreement and any service-specific agreements.
 By registering for or using our services, you agree to comply with this AUP.

 #### 1. Compliance with Laws and Regulations

-Users of SOKG Registry services must comply with all applicable laws, regulations, rules, policies, and internet-related provisions in the People's Republic of China, the United States of America (specifically the State of Colorado where disputes may be governed and litigated), and their own country/region.
+Users of PUBLIC Free Suffix services must comply with all applicable laws, regulations, rules, policies, and internet-related provisions in the People's Republic of China, the United States of America (specifically the State of Colorado where disputes may be governed and litigated), and their own country/region.
 This includes, but is not limited to, laws related to:

 * Fraud (online fraud, telecommunications fraud)
 * Gambling activities